 Co-funded by: European Union (EU)

 Lead executing agency: Ministry of Finance and Economic Planning (Sudan)

 Overall term: 2019 to 2024

 Sudan, one of the world’s least developed countries, is both a hub and a peace partner for German Development Cooperation.
 Likewise, the European Union promotes a stable, peaceful and prosperous Sudan.
 It provides targeted support for vulnerable groups and strengthens key areas of sustainable development.
-Employment is a priority, in line with Government of Sudan strategies.
-The country’s new transitional government in Khartoum is committed to improving the situation of migrants and refugees in order to secure their livelihoods.

 The economy is in a fragile state due to political uncertainty, the economic impact of COVID-19, high inflation rates for food and commodity prices, rising unemployment and falling exports.
 Refugees from neighbouring countries and internally displaced people have little to no access to the labour market.